-National Agriculture Day has been celebrated annually since 1973 in America on the first day of spring (Northern Hemisphere spring, that is.)
+National Agriculture Day has been celebrated annually since 1973 in the United States on the first day of spring (Northern Hemisphere spring, that is.)
 It is organized by The Agriculture Council of America, a non-profit organization.

 The day is designed to educate people about the role of agriculture, and to encourage young people to consider careers in it.
 It also celebrates the achievement of American farmers, each of which now produces food for 129 people.
 In the 1960s, the same farmers could feed only 25 people each.

-The day is held on March 19th or 20th to coincide with whenever the first day of spring is being recognized that year.
-Their site says, “When Is Ag Day?
-Ag Day is celebrated on March 19, 2019.
-National Ag Day falls during National Ag Week, March 17-23, 2019.”
+The day is held anywhere from March 19th to March 23rd, often, though not always, to coincide with whenever the first day of spring is being recognized that year.

 For more information, visit: https://www.agday.org/

 Resource kits are here: Agricultural Day Resource Kits